-Under risk management at Casio, departments with roles most closely associated with certain risks establish the necessary mechanisms to ensure compliance and risk management.
-The Internal Audit Department then confirms these mechanisms through internal audits.
-Accordingly, as of the end of fiscal 2011, the relevant departments have the necessary measures in place for management of all risks.
-Now, however, Casio has changed its risk management implementation method.
-It is transitioning to a system whereby the Secretariat checks new and revised laws and regularly monitors the risks identified so far, and confirms whether there are any deficiencies in management cycle processes.
+In the risk management process at Casio, departments responsible for certain risks develop measures in a planned way to avoid and reduce these risks.
+The Risk Management Secretariat performs comprehensive management through the use of plan-do-check-act (PDCA) cycles.
+The Internal Audit Department also audits this entire mechanism.
+Accordingly, as of the end of fiscal 2011, it was confirmed that the relevant departments had the necessary measures in place for management of all risks, and an overview of the entire situation was obtained.
+Now, however, Casio is changing its risk management promotion method.
+It is transitioning to a system whereby the Secretariat takes inventory of risks as necessary, checks new and revised laws, regularly monitors the risk management measures implemented so far, and confirms whether there are any deficiencies in their implementation.